department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 ### What if I have more questions about my exam?

-- Our women’s health website gives you the latest information about how we help women Veterans stay well.
-[Visit the women’s health website](https://www.womenshealth.va.gov/).
+- Our VA claim exam website gives you the latest information about what to expect from your visit.
+[Visit the claim exam website](https://www.benefits.va.gov/compensation/claimexam.asp).
-- Our Center for Women Veterans website tells you about health care and other benefits and programs for women Veterans.
-[Visit the Center for Women Veterans website](https://www.va.gov/womenvet/).
+- You can also download a factsheet to answer your questions about the VA claim exam.
+[Download the VA claim exam factsheet](https://www.benefits.va.gov/compensation/docs/claimexam-factsheet.pdf#).
-- Our Women Veterans Call Center representatives can help you understand your VA benefits and find the right services to fit your needs.
-Get free, confidential guidance.
-Call the Center at 1-855-VA-WOMEN (<a href="tel:+1-855-829-6636">1-855-829-6636</a>), Monday through Friday, 8:00 a.m. to 10:00 p.m. (<abbr title="eastern time">ET</abbr>), and Saturday, 8:00 a.m. to 6:30 p.m. (<abbr title="eastern time">ET</abbr>).
+- Our VA claim exam tipsheet can help answer questions about the claim exam process.
+[Download the VA claim exam tipsheet](https://www.benefits.va.gov/compensation/docs/claimexam-tipsheet.pdf#).